alazaroc/blog-web-code/_posts/en/2024-10-10-why-the-aws-well-architected-framework-really-matters.md

 ## 4. Conclusion

-> The Framework doesn’t just help you build right from the beginning.
-It also guides you to continuously improve, detect what’s not working… and fix it in time.
+> The Framework doesn't just help you build right from the beginning.
+It also guides you to continuously improve, detect what's not working… and fix it in time.
 {: .prompt-info }

-It’s not just a set of guidelines—it's a **powerful tool that can help you design and manage cloud workloads** that are secure, reliable, efficient, and cost-effective.
+It's not just a set of guidelines, it's a **powerful tool that can help you design and manage cloud workloads** that are secure, reliable, efficient, and cost-effective.

 This `mindmap` diagram, also available online [here](https://whimsical.com/aws-well-architected-framework-v1-0-LMSYMqmRpZSzV1Y8cARNH8){:target="_blank"}, provides a visual summary of the key concepts discussed in this article.